-The Master Fund intends to invest at least 90% of its net asset value in companies that are aligned with the environmental or social characteristics promoted by the Fund.
-Of this, a minimum of 10% of its net asset value will be invested in sustainable investments with an environmental objective.
+The Fund invests at least 85% of its assets in the Master Fund which intends to invest at least 90% of its Net Asset Value in companies that are aligned with the environmental and social characteristics promoted by the Master Fund.

+Of this a minimum of 10% of its Net Asset Value will be invested in sustainable investments with an environmental objective.